Rahīmī: Post Rahimi incident

-After the loss of her greatest pilgrimage ship, the Rahimi, the Queen Mother then ordered the building of an even larger ship with 62 guns and the placement of over 400 musketeers.
+After the loss of her greatest pilgrimage ship, the Rahimi, the Empress Mother then ordered the building of an even larger ship with 62 guns and the placement of over 400 musketeers.
 It was named "Ganj-i-Sawai" and in its day was the most fearsome ship in the sea, with the objective of trade and taking pilgrims to Mecca, and on the way back, converting all the goods into gold and silver and bringing back the pilgrims.